zalando-stups/react-automatic-width/README.md

 * Uses `clientWidth` because that worked on my current Chrome.
 Might be funky in your browser.
 PRs welcome.
 * Not clear what should happen if window is resized while container is not displayed.
 Currently zero-widths just get ignored.

-## Dependencies

-Written for React 0.13.
-Did not test with React 0.14, but should work since `ref.findDOMNode` is deprecated, but not removed.

 ## License

 Apache 2.0